Online marketing is constantly changing. But there’s one thing that seems to remain the same and that’s competition.

 You can choose whether you want to see the reports at the ad group, campaign, or even the individual keyword level.

-You can use all of this information to jump ahead of your competition.
+You can use all of the information to jump ahead of your competition.

 3. Use SpyFu to find your competitors’ keywords